Detroit, MI · Permit lookup

 5. Verify Michigan contractor licensing If hiring a contractor, verify they hold a Michigan Residential Builder License or Maintenance and Alteration Contractor License from LARA.
 The license number must be included in the BSEED ePLANS application.
 Homeowners may self-permit under the owner-occupant exemption for their own residence.
 Check license status at michigan.gov/lara.

-7. Pay fees and complete required inspections After plan review approval, pay fees through the ePLANS system or at the BSEED office and post the permit before beginning work.
-Request inspections through the ePLANS portal or by calling BSEED at (313) 224-2733.
-Typical shed inspections include a footing inspection (before pour, to verify 42-inch depth), a framing inspection, and a final inspection.
+7. Pay fees and complete required inspections After approval, pay fees through Detroit's portal workflow or at the BSEED office and post the permit before beginning work.
+Request inspections through Accela/eLAPS or the Construction Division.
+Typical shed inspections include footing, framing, and final inspection.

-Michigan Residential Code (MRC), based on the International Residential Code (IRC) with Michigan amendments, as enforced by the City of Detroit BSEED under the Michigan Construction Code Act (Act 230 of 1972); Detroit Zoning Ordinance (Chapter 61) for accessory structure setbacks, height limits, and lot coverage.
+Michigan Residential Code (MRC) with Michigan amendments, as enforced by the City of Detroit BSEED under the State of Michigan building code framework; Detroit Zoning Code (Chapter 50) for accessory-structure placement; and Detroit's Accela/eLAPS + ProjectDox/ePlans permit workflow.

 • Detroit BSEED can issue a stop-work order and require removal or correction of unpermitted shed construction.